rudra2954/Text-Summarziation-Tool/README.md

-# 🧠 Project Combo — AI-Powered Text Summarization & Analysis Tool
+# 🧠 Hybrid Text Summarizer — AI-Powered Text Summarization & Analysis Tool

 **Project Combo** is a powerful web-based tool that performs extractive and abstractive summarization using state-of-the-art Natural Language Processing (NLP) techniques.
 It integrates traditional NLP pipelines via **spaCy** with cutting-edge **pretrained transformer models from Hugging Face**, offering a robust foundation for analyzing and summarizing large volumes of natural language text.